Apartment Tour Checklist: 17 Things to Look for in a Rental

 9. Inspect for Peeling, Chipped Paint

 During an apartment walkthrough, you shouldn't see peeling or chipped paint.
-Seeing this could indicate that there's moisture and poor ventilation.
+Seeing this could indicate that there's moisture and poor ventilation, which could lead to mold.
 It could also mean that the landlord doesn't care for their rental units very well.
 Other causes include:

 - Water getting underneath the paint in the bathroom or kitchen (or from a leaking ceiling!)